-A grant from the Department of Justice’s Bureau of Justice Assistance supports programs for survivors of fallen firefighters.
+A grant from the Department of Justice’s Bureau of Justice Assistance supports programs for families of fallen firefighters.
 The Federal Emergency Management Agency partners with the Foundation to sponsor many of the National Memorial Weekend activities.
 The National Institute of Standards and Technology supports work on a national research agenda to prevent line-of-duty deaths and injuries.

 Congress created the National Fallen Firefighters Foundation to lead a nationwide effort to honor America’s fallen firefighters.
 Since 1992, the non-profit Foundation has developed and expanded programs that fulfill that mandate.
-Our mission is to honor and remember America’s fallen fire heroes and to provide resources to assist their survivors in rebuilding their lives and work within the fire service community to reduce firefighter deaths and injuries.
+Our mission is to honor and remember America’s fallen fire heroes and to provide resources to assist their families in rebuilding their lives and work within the fire service community to reduce firefighter deaths and injuries.

-Help survivors attend the Weekend
+Help families attend the Weekend

-Offer support programs for survivors
+Offer support programs for Fire Hero families

 Spouses, life partners, children, and stepchildren of fallen firefighters are eligible for scholarship assistance for education and job training costs.

 Help departments deal with line-of-duty deaths

 Under a Department of Justice grant, the Foundation offers training to help fire departments handle a line-of-duty death.
 Departments receive extensive pre-incident planning support.
 Immediately after a death, a Chief-to-Chief Network provides technical assistance and personal support to help the department and the family.